In this post, I’m going to outline a training method for getting marathon ready in 3 months – and share my 3 month marathon training plan.

 There’s a good chance you’re going to develop an injury so severe that it prevents you from running the race.
 So how do you mitigate against injuries during an intense training schedule?

 - Warm up and cool down.
-Warm up before each run by walking and gradually building up your pace from a jog.
+Warm-up before each run by walking briskly.
 Do the same at the end of the run, cooling down gently.
 Stretching after a run helps too.

 - Recovery time.
 You’ve got to be smart about your training, and this means giving your legs time to recover between runs.
 If you begin to feel that your legs are constantly tired, or the onset of an injury, then it’s time to skip a training session and give your legs a break.
-But instead of wasting that time, why not go to the pool instead?
+But instead of wasting that time, why not do some active recovery – such as go to the pool instead?
 Swimming is great low-intensity exercise that can help massage tired muscles.

 - It’s not cheap, but going for a dedicated sports massage can do wonders to tired legs.
 All those worn knots and internal scars get worked out – though it can leave you stiff for a couple of days.